External Appeals of Healthcare Denials

 - Mental Health and Substance Use Disorder Information for Consumers

 Infertility, Fertility Preservation, and Surrogacy

 - FAQs for Infertility Services, Fertility Preservation Services, and Health Care Services Related to Surrogacy

 Child Health Plus

 Every child in New York who is under age 19 who does not have health insurance is eligible for the Child Health Plus program.
 Child Health Plus offers comprehensive health coverage, including physician visits, hospital stays, outpatient care and prescription drugs.
 No copayments apply.
 Visit the Department of Health for more information on Child Health Plus or call (800) 698-4543 or your local department of social services or department of health.

-DFS makes certain accident & health insurance policy form filings and Plan Management binder filings available for public viewing online via the NAIC SERFF State Filing Access website.
+Certain accident & health insurance policy filings and Plan Management filings are made available for public viewing online via the NAIC SERFF State Filing Access website.
 Filings disposed of on and after February 27, 2018 are available there.
-The public may also obtain access to filings by submitting a Freedom of Information Law (FOIL) request to the Department.
 (Filings may be updated or changed by a subsequent filing.
 You should search for the most recent version of the filing.)
 The Department is not responsible for any errors in or omissions from the filings.
-Filings may contain or incorporate material that is protected by copyright laws, and no person may reproduce, redistribute, or make commercial use of any such material in violation of those laws.
+Filings may contain material that is protected by copyright laws and no person may reproduce, redistribute, or make commercial use of any such material in violation of those laws.
+The public may also obtain access to filings by submitting a Freedom of Information Law (FOIL) request to the Department.